-I feel like one of those teachers who gives a test without realizing how hard the test actually was.
+Right now I feel like one of those teachers who gives a test without thinking about how hard the test actually might be.

 Well now I know.
 This Post-Charlottesville quiz thing was a tad challenging and a bit more involved than I realized.
-Oops.
+Oops, sorry.

 But here you go, shiny friends — I give you lots of contemplation, soul-reach-down-into-ing, and of course some smart-assery.